This article discusses the interesting history of The Cosmopolitan, a grand hotel located in Old Town San Diego.

 Between 1827 to 1829, he built a magnificent and extended residence with the idea of proving maximum comfort to his wife and two daughters.
 The result ended up being the largest residence in San Diego at that time.
 The house was built in a Spanish Colonial style.
-It included abode walls, muslin ceilings and brick lane patio.
+It included abode walls, muslin ceilings, and a brick lane patio.

-In order to do that, Seeley added a second level to the originally adobe structure.
+In order to do that, Seeley added a second level to the original adobe structure.
 He was able to create a hotel with 20 rooms.
 The new edification was built in a Greek Revival style.
 Seeley was able to keep the hotel full because he was also in the transportation business.
 He used to run coaches between Los Angeles and San Diego three times a week.

 There were 10 small rooms and 10 large rooms.
 You are not going to believe this but the smaller rooms were rented for 50 cents.
 The bigger ones were rented for 1 dollar.
 Another interesting fact is that bathrooms, like we know them today, didn’t exist at that time.
-All guest had to go to a communal area outside the hotel which contained a pile of water and a hole on the ground for you know what.
+All guests had to go to a communal area outside the hotel which contained a pile of water and a hole on the ground for you know what.

-t was an olive factory, a motel and a restaurant.
+t was an olive factory, a motel, and a restaurant.
 In 1968, the State of California acquired the building and the Old Town Historic Park was created.
 Last year, the hotel reopened and recuperated some of its old glory.

 Ghosts Hanging Around

 Last weekend, my husband and I took a free tour of the property and the hotel manager told us a lot of ghost stories.
 According to him, spirits roam the property.
-He narrated his own experiences and he really believes that the place is haunted.
+He narrated his own experiences and believes that the place is haunted.
 Once the hotel opened, guests started to share their own stories.
 Each room has a journal where they can write their experiences.

 Old San Diego seems to be full of these stories.
-In fact, before touring the property I saw about 5 sign promoting ghost tours.
+In fact, before touring the property I saw about 5 signs promoting ghost tours.
 I told my husband I would like to take one.
-I said that before knowing I was going to get a taste of the ghosts that same day.
+I said that before knowing I was going to take an unplanned ghost tour that same day.

 If you are interested, you can check the companies offering tours around the old city.
 For some of them, you don’t even have to make reservations.
 You can show up at the meeting point and pay there.

-Wish you have enjoyed this story about a cosmopolitan, ghosts and Old Town San Diego.
+Wish you have enjoyed this story about a cosmopolitan, ghosts, and Old Town San Diego.